philthephatman/awesome-hacking-lists/hackwith.md

 - [clusterd](https://github.com/hatRiot/clusterd) - application server attack toolkit
 - [WAS](https://github.com/FabioBaroni/WAS) - Automatic USB drive malware scanning tool for the security-minded person
 - [brut3k1t](https://github.com/ex0dus-0x/brut3k1t) - :artificial_satellite: brut3k1t is a framework for bruteforcing variety of protocols and services
-- [nullinux](https://github.com/m8r0wn/nullinux) - SMB null session identification and enumeration tool
+- [nullinux](https://github.com/m8r0wn/nullinux) - Internal penetration testing tool for Linux that can be used to enumerate OS information, domain information, shares, directories, and users through SMB.
-- [CAPE](https://github.com/ctxis/CAPE) - Config And Payload Extraction
+- [CAPE](https://github.com/ctxis/CAPE) - Malware Configuration And Payload Extraction
 - [bluewall](https://github.com/austin-taylor/bluewall) - Bluewall is a firewall framework designed for offensive and defensive cyber professionals.
 - [msf-remote-console](https://github.com/Luis-Hebendanz/msf-remote-console) - A remote msfconsole written in Python 2.7 to connect to the msfrcpd server of metasploit.
 This tool gives you the ability to load modules permanently as daemon on your server like autopwn2.
 - [waidps](https://github.com/SYWorks/waidps) - Wireless Auditing, Intrusion Detection & Prevention System